jaithunshifaya/jaithunshifaya/README.md

 ### 💡 CodePen – Online Code Editoupporting live preview for HTML, CSS, and JavaScript.
 Built using React.

-### 📝 Resume Builder App  r
+### 📝 Resume Builder App
-A responsive web-based code editor s
+A responsive web-based code editor
 A full-stack web application that allows users to create, customize, and download professional resumes.
 Built using **React.js** (frontend), **Node.js/Express** (backend), and **MongoDB** (database).